 We all experience stress from time to time, and some of us more than others.
 Once the momentum of stress builds in the body, it can act as a domino effect triggering physiological and psychological symptoms.
 A body at dis-ease from stress can experience illness and feelings of fear, negativity, and anger.

-When the body cannot relieve itself from stress, physiological symptoms manifest, such as hormonal imbalances, high blood pressure, and sleep deprivation.
+When the body cannot relieve stress, physiological symptoms manifest, such as hormonal imbalances, high blood pressure, and sleep deprivation.
 It’s the body’s way of crying out for help.

 We often don’t realize that the stress we experience can result from old traumas and wounds that haven’t healed.
-When something shocking happens, like losing a loved one, a job, or a global pandemic, we can carry these wounds with us for months or years after the event.
-The cells in our body are still grappling with the (fight or flight) stress of what happened.
+When something shocking happens, like losing a loved one, a job (or a global pandemic), we can carry these wounds with us for months or years after the event.
+This is because the cells in our body are still grappling with the (fight or flight) stress of what happened.

-Numbing the body with drugs and alcohol is a temporary relief, leading to more anxiety, stress, and depression.
-If you can learn effective ways to let go of stress from the body, the mind can also begin finding a sense of peace.
+Numbing the body with drugs and alcohol is a temporary relief that only leads to more anxiety, stress, and depression.
+However, if you can learn effective ways to let go of stress, the mind can begin to find a sense of peace.

 Tapping, also known as EFT (Emotional Freedom Technique), is a quick way to find relief from anxiety and stress.
 It’s also been proven to effectively heal many other issues such as PTSD, addiction, phobias, weight control, and limiting beliefs.

 Tapping regulates the nervous system while boosting the immune system.
-Research has shown, by tapping daily (for about 10 minutes), the parasympathetic nervous system relaxes, allowing the mind and the rest of the physical body to follow.
+Research has shown that the parasympathetic nervous system relaxes by tapping daily (for about 10 minutes), allowing the mind and the rest of the physical body to follow.